Tarot & Web Design

 Tarot is a wonderful tool when it comes to making decisions, planning goals and utilising it as a way to write down our thoughts and feelings.
 But, did you know that tarot can be used to create mockup layouts for web design?

-I spoke about this on my personal Instagram stories (you can follow me here to see the highlights) when I was tinkering around with a potential WordPress layout.
+The idea spawned while creating a website layout via WordPress.
 After configuring my installation, I was presented with a blank layout.
 You ever get the sense where you're staring at a blank page and feel a sense of agitation coursing through your veins as you're trying to come up with something decent?
 Maybe it's the Virgo Moon in me, but I love to plan things out.

 Regardless of your skill level and which platform you're using when creating a potential website, I have provided two sample spreads where you can utilise the next time you're working with a client (or giving your own website a makeover).
 Keep in mind that the mockup tarot spreads are an example; you can customise to however you want, depending on your vision.
 If you need to pull out more cards in elaborating your potential design, feel free to do so!